 Just to make things more complicated, the amount of Social Security wages for FICA tax (Social Security/Medicare) on the employee's W-2 may be different from the total gross pay and wages for tax purposes.
 Deductions that affect FICA wages include:

-Start with the employee's annual salary and divide by the number of pay periods in a year.
-That amount is the employee's gross pay for the pay period.
+To calculate Gross wages for salaried employees, start with the employee's annual salary and divide by the number of pay periods in a year.
+That amount is the employee's gross income for the pay period.
 Here is an example, if an employee makes $24,000 a year, and your company pays twice a month, that's 24 pay periods in a year, so the gross pay for each pay period is $1,000.

 Add any other payments that the employee received, such as reimbursements.
 Bonuses may be added to the paycheck but they are more commonly paid in a separate check.
 Subtract any unpaid time off (unusual for a salaried employee).
 Add overtime pay if the employee's pay is over the minimum.

 Salaried employees do not receive overtime pay if their weekly pay is over a specific amount.
 Read more about when overtime pay is required for salaried employees.